Tomislav Steinbrückner

-Tomislav Steinbrückner (born 17 October 1966) is a Croatian-German football manager and former player.
-He is currently the manager for Dong A Thanh Hoa.
+Tomislav Steinbrückner (born 17 October 1966) is a Croatian-German football manager and former player who was recently the manager for Dong A Thanh Hoa.

 Club career

 As a football player, Steinbrückner played for several Croatian clubs (Osijek, Marsonia, Belišće, Uljanik, Istra, and Cibalia) before ending his football career in Singapore with Singapore Armed Forces FC.

 Managerial career

 As head coach, he held the head coach job at Osijek for two stints.
-He also coached NK Novigrad and a had a short stint with NK Belišće.
+He also coached NK Novigrad and had a short stint with NK Belišće.
 From December 2014 to November 2015, Steinbrückner was the head coach of Malaysian side T-Team.
 After a few seasons, he went back to Croatia to coach the Osijek Reserves and took the helm at Bijelo Brdo, where he resigned in December 2021.
 He was announced as the new head coach for Terengganu FC on 1 December 2022 for the 2023 season.
 On October 1, 2024 Terengganu F.C. and Tomi held a discussion and has reached mutual agreement for the termination of his contract as the Head Coach of the Terengganu FC main team for this season.
 He place will taken by his assistant Badrul Afzan as caretaker coach.
 In March 2025, he is head coach of Dong A Thanh Hoa now playing in V.League 1.